 All wood floors require a finish, whether it be penetrating finishes or surface finishes, to protect against everyday wear and tear.
 It is important to consider the type of wear your floors will encounter based on your lifestyle.
-Our estimator can help guide you in determining which finish, including options like wood floor wax, will work best.

 Surface finishes are film-forming finishes that adhere to the surface of the wood, creating a protective coating.
 There are several types of surface finishes available.